shaaf-f/Phantom-X-Pincher-Arm-Pick-And-Place/README.md

-# Phantom X Pincher Arm Pick And Place
+# Phantom X Pincher Arm Pick And Place Project
 This repository contains labs and functions related to the pick and place project.